mbroihier/hsm/README.md

       - sudo shutdown -r now
  21)  Using a device attached to the hotspot network (it should be available after boot), log into the hotspot (192.168.100.1).
  22)  Tether your phone to the Raspberry PI using an USB inteface cable with appropriate adapters.
 At this point, to reduce consumption of your mobile data, you want your phone connected to your home wifi.
- 23)  Stop dnsmasq using sudo systemctl stop dnsmasq.
+ 23)  Stop dnsmasq.
 This is being done so that during the install of Pi-hole, the disabling of dnsmasq does not terminate DNS functionality.
+      - sudo systemctl stop dnsmasq
  24)  Check to see if you have access to a name server
       - ping www.google.com
  25)  If you can't ping www.google.com, then edit /etc/resolv.conf and replace 127.0.0.1 with 8.8.8.8 as the name server IP address